ghostery/adblocker/bench/comparison/overview.md

 Here we consider the memory usage of each content-blocker, initialized from lists (not from cache) after one full garbage collection.
-The measurements were performed using Chrome's devtools Memory snapshot.
+The measurements were performed using Chrome's devtools memory snapshot.
 We did not measure Brave here since the memory used from C++ side does not seem to be taken into account in the snapshot.
 Also keep in mind that this memory usage can vary at run-time as content-blockers might cache